Ali Boumnijel

-Ali Boumnijel (علي بومنيجل, born 14 April 1966) is a Tunisian football manager and former professional player, who is the currently the assistant manager of Saudi Pro League club Al-Hazem.
+Ali Boumnijel (علي بومنيجل, born 13 April 1966) is a Tunisian football manager and former professional player, who is the currently assistant coach of Saudi Pro League club Al-Hazem.

 Personal life

 Born in Menzel Jemil, Boumnijel holds Tunisian and French nationalities.

 Club career

 He began his career in FC Gueugnon in France, however without playing any games.
 His first game as a professional footballer came on 20 October 1991 for AS Nancy in a 1–3 loss to AJ Auxerre.
 Afterwards he returned to his previous team, where he played five seasons, until changing to SC Bastia.
 He played for Bastia for six years, and then one season at FC Rouen.
 In 2004, he moved back to Tunisia to play for Club Africain.